spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 ![An architecture diagram outlining the five different event milestons](/enterprise-version_air-gap-repo_overview-order-diagram.png)

-The airgap installation can be simplified into five major milestones.
+The airgap installation can be simplified into five major phases.

 <br />

-1. The first phase of installation is to download the Open Virtual Appliance (OVA) image and deploy the instance hosting the private repository that supports the airgap environment.
+1. Download the Open Virtual Appliance (OVA) image and deploy the instance hosting the private repository that supports the airgap environment.

 2. The private Spectro Cloud repository is initialized, and all the Palette-required artifacts are downloaded and available.